FLIGHT CENTRE TRAVEL GROUP LIMITED

-Flight Centre Travel Group Limited (FLT) endorses the ASX’s Corporate Governance Principles and Recommendations and complies in all areas, apart from amalgamating the Remuneration Committee and the Nomination Committee as outlined in Section 2.
+Flight Centre Travel Group Limited (FLT) endorses the ASX’s Corporate Governance Principles and Recommendations and complies with each recommendation, apart from amalgamating the Remuneration Committee and the Nomination Committee as outlined in Section 2.
+This statement is current as at 30 June 2015 and has been approved by the FLT board.

 1. Lay solid foundations for management and oversight